 If you're not aware of your company's financial trends and how profoundly the loss of key performers can affect the numbers, you may find your business is in a cash flow crunch you could have avoided.

-Knowing your company’s circumstances is crucial to fleshing out the story depicted on your Company Scorecard.
+Knowing your company’s circumstances is crucial to flesh out the story depicted on your Company Scorecard.
 This blog walks you through how to read a Company Scorecard.

 3 Steps to Analyze Any Financial Report